KT4Engineering/k-training/sub/lvgl.md

 ##  🎯 Goals

  *  Learn about LVGL and understand each part of it
- *  Build knowledge about display as a peripheral and their functional building blocks
+ *  Build knowledge about display screen as a peripheral and its functional building blocks
+ *  Co-Write, with the trainer, LVGL code and compile it and use an emulator to screen the widgets
+ *  Use toolchains, co-write Makefiles and other tasks of software engineering.

+## 📂👨🏻‍🔧 From the inside

+ *
  *  Compile LVGL Library using an editor like Eclipse CDT
  *  Compile LVGL via Command line (Linux Shell or MYSYS2 )

-## 📂👨🏻‍🔧 From the inside

 ## 📖 Training scope

 ## 📌 Training / onboarding information